How Many Hours Of Sleep To Recover After Training Is Ideal?

 Additionally, researchers of a review of studies investigating the negative physiological effects of sleep-deprived workouts noted that poor sleep quality and inadequate sleep quantity cause an imbalance in the autonomic nervous system.3Hh, F., S, S., R, D., D, H., Aj, C., & T, M. (2015, February 1).
 Sleep and Athletic Performance: The Effects of Sleep Loss on Exercise Performance, and Physiological and Cognitive Responses to Exercise.
 Sports Medicine (Auckland, N.Z.). https://pubmed.ncbi.nlm.nih.gov/25315456/

-This is the division of the nervous system that is under unconscious control and governs things like heart rate, blood pressure, respiratory rate, heart rate variability, and stress state.
+This is the division of the nervous system that operates under unconscious control, governing functions such as heart rate, blood pressure, respiratory rate, heart rate variability, and stress state.

 The sympathetic nervous system and the parasympathetic nervous system are the two branches of the autonomic nervous system.

-These adverse nervous system changes that occur when you do not get enough sleep mimic the very same changes that are seen with overtraining syndrome, manifesting in symptoms in your strength training workouts like low energy, poor coordination, and increased levels of perceived exertion.
+These adverse nervous system changes that occur when you do not get enough sleep mimic the very same changes seen with overtraining syndrome, manifesting in symptoms during your strength training workouts, such as low energy, poor coordination, and increased levels of perceived exertion.

 People doing deadlifts.

-What Are the Risks of Strength Training Without Sleeping Enough?
+What Are the Risks of Training Without Sleeping Enough?

 The biggest concern is the potential increase in the risk of injury or illness.